quichey/video-stream/cloud/deploy/README.md

 FINALLY gonna work on integrating the Client instance to fetch from the server instance OR just see if the deploy module works in the cloud shell

+# New sub-branch: project/refactor-deploy
+Want to be able to deploy client on it's own so as to not mess up the cloud-server-instance